Introduction: Laser Cut Steampunk Lantern (2.75")

 Step 1: Materials/Tools List

 - Cut file and Access to a Laser Cutter.
-I utilize a Universal Laser 50 watt laser using Adobe Illustrator, so the file I created is .ai format and color-coded for Universal's software.
+I utilize a 50 watt laser using Adobe Illustrator, so the file I created is .ai format and color-coded for the laser's software.

 - One 12" x 12" sheet of 1/8" (3mm) thick Craft Plywood or MDF